geekyarnav/fitness-bi/README.md

   # npm install
   # npm start

-# Made by Love from BoardInfinity
+# Made by Love for SocailBoat